SpaceKatt/spacekatt-io/README.md

 ## CI/CD

 Continuous integration is performed on [TravisCI](https://travis-ci.org/github/SpaceKatt/spacekatt-io), as defined by [`.travis.yml`](.travis.yml).
-Two jobs are performed: building the Docker image and building the project with Rush.
+Two jobs are performed: building the Docker image and building/testing the project with Rush/Heft (respectively).

 Continuous deployment is on the roadmap.
 However, automation for deployments have yet to be implemented.
 Please refer to the [`Project Inventory`](https://github.com/SpaceKatt/spacekatt-io#project-inventory) for links to `READMEs` with the manual deployment instructions for each project (until the process is automated).